 Real-world applications of the AWS IoT EduKit in education are vast.
 It can be used in classrooms to teach IoT concepts, in research projects to prototype IoT solutions, and in hackathons to foster innovation.
 Students and educators alike can use the kit to explore IoT, building the skills needed for careers in technology.

-As we delve further into this section, we will explore practical implementations, showcase educational success stories, and underline the kit's role in democratizing IoT education.
+In this section, we will explore practical implementations, showcase educational success stories, and underline the kit's role in democratizing IoT education.
 The AWS IoT EduKit empowers learners of all levels to unlock their IoT potential, fostering a new generation of IoT innovators.

 [1] AWS Educate. (n.d.).
 AWS IoT EduKit. https://aws.amazon.com/education/awseducate/iot-edukit/